w3f/polkadot-wiki/docs/kusama-social-recovery.md

 sidebar_label: Account Recovery
 ---

-Managing an account is not an easy task especially many people have lost their private key due to improper key management over the past few years.
+Managing an account is not an easy task.
+Many people have lost their private key due to improper key management over the past few years.
 Kusama provides a method that allows users to recover their accounts by setting up a social recovery.
-It is an M-of-N recovery tool that is based on the multisignature wallet to get back the control of your lost account.
+It is an M-of-N recovery tool that is based on the multisignature wallet to get back access of your lost account.

 > Note: There is no way to get back your private key by using this method.
 This is just a way of
 > performing transactions on behalf of the lost account, so you can think of it like a proxy